IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    on writing the preconditions first: they are more important.

-As a matter of principle, when we write a generator, we also write a shrinker, which just requires a one-line addition to the :hsobj:`Plutus.Contract.Test.ContractModel.shrinkAction` function:
+As a matter of principle, when we write a generator, we also write a shrinker, which just requires a one-line addition to the :hsobj:`Plutus.Contract.Test.ContractModel.Interface.shrinkAction` function:

 .. literalinclude:: Escrow2.hs
    :start-after: START shrinkAction